 The San Francisco Bicycle Coalition works to promote bicycling for everyday transportation.
 Our member-based grassroots organization is considered one of the largest, most active and effective advocacy groups in the country.
 For over 45 years, the San Francisco Bicycle Coalition has a proven track record of winning better bicycling improvements.

 The Graphic Design Communications Intern will gain experience in visual communications at one of the most effective advocacy organizations in San Francisco, and one of the largest and most effective city-based bicycle advocacy organizations in the United States.
 This internship will focus on how we grow and maintain a strong and positive presence online, in print and in the media in order to further our mission of promoting the bicycle for everyday transportation.
-The Graphic Design Intern will provide direct support to the Communications Designer and Communications Director.
+The Graphic Design Intern will provide direct support to the Visual Designer and Communications Director.

 What you’ll learn: